Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 The power of a guardian could be limited by a court.

 The power of a guardian is called guardianship.
-The guardian can get this power by filing a court asking for guardianship.
+The guardian can get this power by being nominated or by filing court papers asking for guardianship.

 Sometimes a minor under a guardianship is called a ward.
 They might also be called a protected person.